Customer service redesign

 Task switching

-Multitasking is a core part of the agent's workflow, so we introduced「My Task」feature to help agents switch tasks and manage priorities.
+Multitasking is a core part of the agent's workflow, so we introduced「My Tasks」feature to help agents switch tasks and manage priorities.

 A floating drawer